jayniz/zeta/README.md

 Each time a message is sent, MessageService publishes the full message to the message broker.
 While the SearchService is likely interested in the full message with all of its properties to index it probably, the NotificationService might just care about the sender and the receiver of the message, discarding all other properties.

 An intern is asked to implement a feature that allows one message to be sent to multiple people at the same time.
 They go ahead and just change the numerical `recepient_id` property of a message to an `recipient_ids` array.
 They run their tests and all looks good.

-But **THE INTERN JUST BROKE THE NOTIFICATION SERVICE** because it depends on the `recipient_id` property. 😱
+😱But **THE INTERN JUST BROKE THE NOTIFICATION SERVICE** because it depends on the `recipient_id` property 😱

 Wouldn't it be nice of some test local to the **MessageService** repository to tell the poorintern that removing the `recipient_id` property breaks the expectations other services have of the *MessageService* BEFORE they deploy?